 ERISA rules and litigation concerns have caused an increase in the use of 3rd party professionals to communicate and assist employees with their 401(k) plan investments and investment allocation strategies.
 While ERISA does not yet similarly encourage or require the engagement of ESOP communication and culture professionals — it is certainly a best practice to do so.

 When economic times are tight, companies look to cut or eliminate costs wherever possible.
 Of course, fees for necessary legal work, appraisals, audits, and recordkeeping are inherent costs of operating the ongoing ESOP and cannot be easily eliminated.
 In contrast, services that foster effective ESOP communication and bolster employee engagement are often viewed as less important and ancillary.
 Employers are more likely to forego or cut services perceived as “soft” and not directly affecting a specific profit line entry.

 Unlike legal drafting, appraising, et al., some plan sponsors may believe they can do effective ESOP communication and culture change on their own without outside professional assistance.
 Unfortunately, a “do-it-yourself” approach can be “penny wise and pound foolish.”
 (Why it’s not “dollar” rather than “pound” foolish is a discussion for another day.)

-If you think it’s expensive to hire a professional, beware what happens if you don’t.
+If you think it’s expensive to engage a professional, beware what happens if you don’t.